The latest and most danceable Japanese groove!

 Look, this is a band started by immigrants shortly after the war, look, this is a fictional band that appears in a futuristic science fiction movie, look, this is a multinational band that livens up the modern club scene every night - it's easy to believe any of them.

-A heartfelt toast to these cheerful drunks who travel freely through time and space!
+A heartfelt toast to the cheerful drunks who travel freely through time and space. -- Take Tetsutaro (Bakurocho Band)

 Product Information